Haemato-Oncology Clinical Updates and Service Delivery Developments

 Update on the latest clinical developments for haemato-oncology treatments

-• Exploring current, available haemato-oncology treatments including Bispecific antibodies, CAR-T therapies and red cell transplant
+• Exploring current, available haemato-oncology treatments including Bispecific antibodies, CAR-T therapies and stem cell transplant

 • What is on the horizon?
 Keeping up with the fast pace of drug and treatment developments